Santa Ana Juvenile Dependency Lawyer

 At another hearing, the court will decide whether family reunification services will be given, or if the child remains in the custody of the county.
 After that, a reunification plan must be determined, which could include drug treatment, counseling, anger management or visitation arrangements.
 If you don’t fulfill this plan for reunification, you might not get your child back.
 Also, the reunification plan most often will need to be fulfilled within a certain period of time.
 If you do not get your child back, a separate permanent plan that involves your child not being under your care will be put in place.
 For the permanent plan, adoption is usually the first option.
 The parent will no longer have any rights or responsibilities pertaining to the child.
 The second choice is usually legal guardianship, where a legal guardian possesses all the rights that a parent would normally have.
 Your parental rights are not yet terminate, but instead, simply on hold.
 Finally, there is the possibility of having a long-term planned permanent living arrangement, meaning that the child will live with foster parents.

 Once everything is completed, there will still be several review hearings to demonstrate to the court that you are fit to care for your child; otherwise the child could end up foster care, in a long-term guardianship, or be adopted.
-Orange County juvenile dependency defense lawyer Lauren K. Johnson can help you throughout the entire process, and will fight to reunite your family.
+Orange County juvenile dependency defense lawyer Ms. Johnson-Norris can help you throughout the entire process, and will fight to reunite your family.